mehboobhussain/journal/@@Today.md

 ### Things to do
 - [ ] Send the CDs to Shumyla in Lahore
+- [ ] Carry out labs and exercises for AZ-303
+- [ ] Mock exams and test questions for AZ-303
 - [ ] Review ERP Finance and P&L Roadmap sent by Katie
 - [ ] Fill in the Tempo sheets
 - [ ] Check out all the value stream and what they are doing